Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

-The immediate consequence is the following. \begin{thm} Let $X$ be a smooth projective rationally connected variety or a rationally connected fibration over a curve.
-Assume $X$ is a $3$-fold.
-Then all the filtrations on $H^{3}(X, \ZZ)$ introduced in Definition \ref{def:filtration} equal the whole cohomology group:
+On any smooth threefold $X$, the quotient $H^3(X, \ZZ)/N^1H^3(X, \ZZ)$ is torsion free (Corollary \ref{cor:torsionfree}).
+On the other hand, we know that it is torsion if $X$ is SRC in codimension one (Corollary \ref{cor:2d-3torsion}).
+So we have the following. \begin{thm} Let $X$ be a complex smooth projective $3$-fold that is separably rationally connected in codimension one.
+Then the following subgroups of $H^{3}(X, \ZZ)$ introduced in Definition \ref{def:filtration} equal the whole cohomology group:

 \end{thm}